thevedantjha/relaxed-web/README.md

 ---

 ## 🔒 Privacy
-- Complete offline processing, no data sent to external sources.
+- Complete offline processing with Chrome built-in AI:
     - No tracking.
     - No data collection.
+- Otherwise ONLY if using cloud based hybrid fallback strategy:
+    - Toxic classified text is sent to Google Gemini servers.
+    - View how your date is being used: [Gemini API Additional Terms of Service](https://ai.google.dev/gemini-api/terms#data-use-paid)

 ---